Killing in the Name: Music video

-The video, produced and directed by Peter Gideon, a guitar student of Tom Morello who had a video camera, was filmed during two shows in small Los Angeles venues, the Whisky a Go Go and the Club With No Name.
+The video was produced and directed by Peter Gideon, a guitar student of Tom Morello who had a video camera.
+It was filmed during two shows in small Los Angeles venues, the Whisky a Go Go and the Club With No Name.
 Released in December 1992, the uncensored version of the video clip was shown on European MTV but was banned on American MTV because of the explicit lyrics.
 As a result, the video's existence was in doubt until its release on Rage Against the Machine: The Video.

-In 2021, in a collaboration with the arts collective the Ummah Chroma, Rage Against the Machine released a 15-minute short documentary video about the making of "Killing in the Name."
+In 2021, in a collaboration with the arts collective the Ummah Chroma, Rage Against the Machine released a 15-minute short documentary video about the making of "Killing in the Name".
 The video features anti-racist activist Tim Wise and contains footage of an interview with Zack de la Rocha, who says that capitalist society "should not stand.
 It should be challenged and questioned and overthrown."